carbon-data-specification/Power-Systems-Data/specifications/cdsc-wg2-03.md

 	-  `startDatetime` - _ISO8601 Datetime_ - (REQUIRED) - The datetime MUST be timezone aware.
 	-   `endDatetime` - _ISO8601 Datetime_ - (REQUIRED)  - The datetime MUST be timezone aware.
 	- `value` - _float_ - (REQUIRED) - A value of the amount of curtailment that took place at this PSR.
 A positive number indicates curtailment.
-	- `valueByFuelType` - _Array_ - (REQUIRED) - Lists of fuel types, technologies, and the amount of curtailment that occurs at that fuel type.
+	- `valueByFuelSource` - _Array_ - (REQUIRED) - Lists of fuel types, technologies, and the amount of curtailment that occurs at that fuel type.
 The unit for these values MUST be the same as that of the `unit` field.
 	  - `technology` - _String_ - (OPTIONAL) - *id* of the technology that this fuel type used for curtailment.
-	  - `fuel_source` - _String_ - (REQUIRED) - *id* of the fuel source used for curtailment.
+	  - `type` - _String_ - (REQUIRED) - *id* of the fuel source used for curtailment.
 	  - `value` - _float_ - A value of the amount of curtailment that took place at this PSR using the given *technology* and *fuel_source*.

 ```